John William Pope Foundation

 Charles Koch is the right-wing billionaire owner of Koch Industries.
 As one of the richest people in the world, he is a key funder of the right-wing infrastructure, including the American Legislative Exchange Council (ALEC) and the State Policy Network (SPN).
 In SourceWatch, key articles on Charles Koch and his late brother David include: Koch Brothers, Americans for Prosperity, Stand Together Chamber of Commerce, Stand Together, Koch Family Foundations, Koch Universities, and I360.

 The Pope Foundation is closely tied to the Bradley Foundation.
-The current chairman of the board of both foundations is Art Pope.
-Also, between 2012 and 2016 the Pope Foundation received $2,029,000 from the Lynde and Harry Bradley Foundation.
+Art Pope serves as President of the Bradley Foundation.[17]
+Also, between 2012 and 2016 the Pope Foundation and its Civitas Institute received $869,000 from the Lynde and Harry Bradley Foundation.
 See: Contributions of the Bradley Foundation

 Bradley Files